-- (4) The Philippines where in a single generation a non-practising population was brought to practise.
-The Archbishop under whom that epic was accomplished spoke wondrous words about it-which must not be forgotten.
-For they set a headline of conquest for the whole wide world.
-He said: "So great has been the transformation effected in the Philippines by the Legion of Mary that it is like the difference between darkness and the light, between the hopeless and the hopeful.
-So great has it been that I have been emboldened to dream dreams, and one of those dreams has been to say to myself: "This is the only Catholic nation in the Orient.
-Why should it not convert the Orient?" " - (5) Yengema in Sierra Leone where in the teeth of prophesies of dire disaster twenty-seven African legionaries went to a community of 40,000 Moslems and proposed Catholicism to them.
-Result: a kindly reception followed by 421 persons giving in their names for instruction. - (6) Bentley Place where something was brought to pass which seems to be unparalleled in religious history, that is the almost total conversion of a world-famous evil district which subsequently remained good. - (7) The entry of the Peregrinatio into Russia and the general circumstances of its unimpeded work there.
+The Philippines, where in a single generation a non-practicing generation was brought to practice: The archbishop under whom that epic was accomplished spoke wondrous words about it, which must not be forgotten for they set a headline for conquest for the wide world.
+He said: 'So great has been the transformation effected in the Philippines by the Legion of Mary that it is like the difference between darkness and the light, between the hopeless and the hopeful.
+So great has it been that I have been emboldened to dream dreams, and one of those dreams has been to say to myself: "This is the only

-I contend that this is an open miracle which dots the i's and crosses the t's of everything which I have been suggesting.

-- (8) Through custom we have become almost casual about the wonders which are being accomplished through the Peregrinatio over the world.
+Catholic nation in the Orient.
+Why should it not convert the Orient?"'

+- Yengema in Sierra Leone, where in the teeth of prophesies of dire disaster 27 African legionaries went to a community of 40,000 Moslems, and proposed Catholicism to them.
+Result: a kindly reception followed by 421 persons giving in their names for instruction. - Bentley Place where something was brought to pass which seems to be unparalleled in religious history; that is the almost total conversion of a world-famous evil district which consequently remained good. - The entry of the Peregrinatio into Russia and the general circumstances of its unimpeded work there.
+I contend that this is an open miracle which dots the i's and crosses the t's of everything I have been suggesting. - Through custom we have become almost casual about the wonders which are being accomplished through the Peregrinatio over the world.
 It is coming on to adult status in the sense that soon all the countries will have taken it up.
-At that stage we should be witnessing the effect of a universal deluge of grace. - (9) A child of the Peregrinatio has just arrived in the shape of the new proposition, the Exploratio Dominicalis.
-This may be translated as the Sunday Search for Souls.
-It aims at bringing the challenge and spirit of the P.P.C. into the normal legionary round.
-It is evident that only a proportion of the legionaries will be able to undertake the P.P.C. because of the greatness of the demand which it makes.
+At that stage we should be witnessing the effect of a universal deluge of grace. - A child of the Peregrinatio has just arrived in the shape of the new proposition, the Exploratio Dominicalis.
+This may be translated as the Sunday Search for souls.
+It aims at bringing the challenge and spirit of the PPC into the normal legionary round.
+It is evident that only a proportion of the legionaries will be able to undertake the PPC because of the greatness of the demand which it makes.
 The Exploratio may be called a mini-Peregrinatio.
 It asks for what is in the power of almost every legionary to give.
 It proposes that at least on one Sunday in the year each praesidium should undertake the adventure of going to some problem place at a distance from itself to devote the day to working there.
 The time spent in travelling should not absorb an undue proportion of the time available.

-And now I give some examples in a different order, that is where the Presence of Mary avails to effect economic and social restoration under the auspices of True Devotion to the Nation. - (10) Inchigeela, County Cork was the first demonstration of the value of that method.
-A sleepy little hamlet without a prospect of better was wakened up to prosperity. - (11) A further and more dramatic manifestation was afforded in the case of Tuosist, County Kerry.
-The circumstances there were of such a purely miraculous character as to show that it was not only a case of a true Presence of Mary, but also that it was intended as a pattern for all similarly circumstanced places.
+And now I give some examples in a different order; that is where the Presence of Mary avails to effect economic and social restoration under the auspices of True Devotion to the Nation (TDN).

+- Inchigeela, Co.
+Cork was the first demonstration of the value of that method.
+A sleepy little hamlet without a prospect of better was wakened up to prosperity. - A further and more dramatic manifestation was afforded in the case of Tuosist, Co.
+Kerry.
+The circumstances there were of such a purely miraculous character as to show that it was not only the case of a true Presence of Mary, but also that it was intended as a pattern for all similarly circumstanced places.
 It has not been accepted as a lesson.
 Other places in like predicament have not taken pattern and prefer to languish.
 One cannot but think that if those successes were won under the name of some non-religious movement with a pretentious jargon name, every place would waken up to interest.